cea-trust-platform/trust-documentation/doc/source/user_tutorials/validation_form.md

 Add the test case using `substitute` and `addCase`

-Then, re-run the form from the start. by clicking on the icone corresponding to the r̈estart of the Jupyter kernel and run of the whole notebook.
+Then, re-run the form from the beginning, by clicking on the icone corresponding to the r̈estart of the Jupyter kernel and run of the whole notebook.

 Eventually, build the pdf report with:
 ```bash